 Once the students have cut a nice pile of “mosaic tiles”, hand out the glue sticks and invite them to paste the tiles onto a letter you have already printed out.
 You can choose any letter, based on your overall goals.
-Maybe a focus letter you want to reinforce for letter identification practice, or the first letter of your child’s name.
+Maybe a focus letter you want to reinforce for letter identification practice or the first letter of your child’s name.

 Overall, this activity took about a half an hour, and frankly, required very little work from me.
 My main responsibility as the preschool teacher was to supervise and direct the youngest preschoolers (who have recently turned three) to use the scissors safely and appropriately.
-Gluing was the easy part, but both stages of the project was equally rewarding for the students.
+Gluing was the easy part, but both stages of the project were equally rewarding for the students.